 Why does the media call it a Black Box?

 The origin of “Black Box” when referring to a CVR and FDR is unclear.
 There are several theories, but my favorite is the reference to engineering and design jargon used since the mid 1940’s: A black box is an electronic device, system, or programming object which the user has no control.
 The device accepts inputs and has outputs, but what happens inside cannot be altered or seen by the operator – it’s a “magic box” or “black box.”

 At some point in the late 60’s, the media started using “black box” and has used it ever since.
 I’ve had reporters tell me “If I use the correct terminology, viewers won’t know what I’m talking about.”
-This is complete nonsense.
+Nonsense.
 The reason the public accepts the incorrect terminology is because the press has been feeding it to them for so long.
 The general public is pretty smart – use the correct terminology and they’ll catch on.

 It’s important to note that no one in the flight safety or airline industries use the term “black box.”
 These are very important devices and we always use the correct terms for them.
 Because there may be two different devices that investigators need to recover after an accident, it’s helpful when the media uses the correct terminology to avoid confusion.